DhavalDalal/Json-Viewer-Problem/ReadMe.md

 When you run this, it invokes, application main class, which just prints ```Json Viewer - Lets Begin Implementing!```

 ## Stories Slide Deck
-Stories to be implemented are found on the link [https://www.slideshare.net/DhavalDalal/json-viewer-stories](https://www.slideshare.net/DhavalDalal/json-viewer-stories)
+Stories to be implemented are found on the [Slideshare - Json Viewer](https://www.slideshare.net/DhavalDalal/json-viewer-stories-147956873)

 ## Project Dependencies